-Actress Shivaleeka Oberoi who was last seen playing the role opposite to the actor Vidyut Jamwal started her career in the B-Town as an Assistant Director in 2014 with movies like Kick (2014) and Housefull 3 (2016) before Yeh Saali Aashiqui was offered to her in 2019 in which she played a lead role as a debutant.
+Actress Shivaleeka Oberoi who was last seen playing the role opposite the actor Vidyut Jamwal started her career in the B-Town as an Assistant Director in 2014 with movies like Kick (2014) and Housefull 3 (2016) before Yeh Saali Aashiqui was offered to her in 2019 in which she played a lead role as a debutant.
 In an interview with Hindustan Times, she has openly admitted that an industry despite being laced with glamour and glitter works on favoritism not by the B-towns celebs and the directors but by the critics this time who are behind the camera asking questions.
-Even after the acceptance in the industry, an actor still feels an outsider because of the questions so vague are put to him or her by the audience.
+Even after acceptance in the industry, an actor still feels like an outsider because the questions so vague are put to him or her by the audience.

 Shivaleeka went critical and revealed how she feels when despite everyone’s collective work in the film, “Khuda Haafiz” is identified as only Vidyut’s film because he is old to this industry and the story revolves around him.
 She went on to say that post-release she was flooded with questions about her experience working with such a talented star which is fine but is the same question being asked to Vidyut as well or just her because she is a newcomer.

 “Vidyut as(Jammwal) is a bigger star, so Khuda Haafiz being identified as his film is alright for me, as the story revolves around his journey.
 But the film is all about teamwork.
 You can’t show everything in the trailer.
 But even after watching the film, I don’t understand why aren’t the perspective-changing.
 Before the release of Khuda Haafiz, everyone was asking me how has been the experience of working with Vidyut, and as I’ve been saying it was amazing, and in fact, we become good friends.
 But is anyone asking Vidyut about his experience of working with me?”
 She said in an interview with the Hindustan Times